 There are formal lectures, tutorials, workshops, practical classes and lab sessions as you develop your knowledge.
 Leading industry experts often present guest lectures and there is a virtual learning environment to enhance connections between teacher and student.

-As a key element of this course you will be asked to complete a dissertation on an aspect of one of the cutting-edge computer science areas of your choice.
+As a key element of this course, you will be asked to complete a dissertation on an aspect of one of the cutting-edge computer science areas of your choice.
 Whatever topic you choose, your dissertation needs to make a contribution to the field, and you will be supervised by a leading academic spearheading research in that particular domain.
-Throughout, you will be encouraged to focus on real practical needs of the industry and forming solutions around those.
+Throughout, you will be encouraged to focus on the real practical needs of the industry and forming solutions around those.

 About the industrial placement year

 This course is also available as a two year master's with an industrial placement year.
 The industrial placement is designed to address the demands of the profession and give students a competitive edge when it comes to their career.
 The industrial placement component is for a duration of an academic year, i.e., normally 30 weeks including minimum 24 weeks of delivery time.
 It starts after students have successfully completed the 1st year of study, i.e., all the taught modules and the dissertation component of the MSc course which together form 180 credits.
 Please refer to the course specification for the summary of the course structure and further information.

 Students on the MSc with Placement courses must pass all taught modules of their respective course plus dissertation to gain 180 credits, before they become eligible to progress to the next stage and undertake industrial placement.
 Students on the MSc course with placement will also normally be required to fulfil the 80% attendance requirement (on all modules) to be eligible to progress to the industrial placement.
 Students unable to meet the above requirements to progress successfully will normally be moved to the one-year full-time version of the course and their student visa, if any, will be curtailed accordingly.